 This week our plant science lessons are taking a bit of a detour and going on a long trip.
 In fact, is honor of World Space Week we’re investigating growing plants in space.

-You may have heard some of the buzz about the new movie The Martian starring Matt Damon (see info and trailer).
+You may have heard some of the buzz about the book or new movie The Martian starring Matt Damon (see info and trailer).
 The premise is that an astronaut is accidentally left on Mars and has to figure out how to fend for himself, which involves growing plants for food under extreme conditions.
-The movie's popularity makes it a perfect time to get kids excited not only about science in general, but also plant science (botany) in particular.
+Although it is not appropriate for children, the movie’s popularity makes it a perfect time to get kids excited not only about science in general, but also plant science (botany) in particular.

 There are many reasons to grow plants in space.
 The most prominent, of course, is to provide food for long journeys or for colonies on other planets like Mars.
 Growing plants also remove carbon dioxide and produce oxygen, which can be important for long term survival.
 Plants may also produce and help regulate humidity in confined areas, can be used to purify water, and/or serve to detect certain environmental toxins.

 Microgravity– When in space, people and objects seem to be weightless.
 The term microgravity reminds us that even in the conditions of space, gravity is still acting.